Planning Your Event

 Naming your event

 A good event name is paramount to grabbing people’s attention and, most importantly, making them remember it.
 Selecting a good name is the first step in building a valuable online presence for your Culture Days event.
 On average, 80% of potential Culture Days participants in your event will read the name, but only 20% of them will read the rest.
-It goes almost without saying that a good name is like a good newspaper headline, it gives out just enough information to grab your attention - and makes you want more.
+It goes almost without saying that a good name is like a good newspaper headline, it gives out just enough information to grab the reader’s attention - and makes them want more.
 The better the name, the better your odds of beating the averages!

 So, what defines a good event name?

-Good names are short, concise and easy to remember.
+Good names are short, concise, and easy to remember.
 You don’t want something too long, and it should fit nicely in the event listing or be easy to read on the event page.